 According to the PISA, academic fundamentals (math and reading) for the U.S. continuing to slide.
 Currently, the U.S. is ranked 40th and 24th in math and reading, respectively, in the international field of competition.
 Moreover, today’s post-Great Recession economy includes a crippling skills gap because there are workers who face structural unemployment (cannot get a job because they lack certain skills) and employers who cannot find workers equipped with the necessary talent.
 A source of the problem lies in the fundamental education of today’s students and workers.
 But, just like American basketball, the policymakers, workers, students, coaches (i.e. teachers), business leaders and other stakeholders, must take a moment to reflect and accept the facts and realities of today to rebuild for tomorrow.
 We cannot delude ourselves into thinking we can turn back the clock to the good ol’ days of American economic dominance just by saying it or by thinking that our strengths from the past will produce the same dominant results.
 Some truths are dead and gone – some jobs and job sectors are dead and gone.
 We must collectively realize this.
 Industrialists like Steve Jobs know that some of those golden jobs of glorious America era “aren’t coming back.”

-America has lost its swagger.
+The American workforce has lost its swagger.
 But what makes America great is its resilience.
 I am not a betting man, but if I were, I would not bet against America.
 Resilience is in our DNA because there have been many dark periods in our history.
 What has made, and should continue to make, us special is our ability to bounce back from our failures.
 Tragedy to triumph.
-However, similar to the U.S. Men’s Basketball team, and many trials of our history, victory are not gifted to the lazy and uncreative.
+However, similar to the U.S. Men’s Basketball team, and many trials in our history, victory is not gifted to the lazy and uncreative.
 For our economy to thrive there should be some educational initiatives we must fulfill such as:

-Team America, the game has changed; so we must evolve as well to get that gold.
+Team American Workers, the game has changed; so we must evolve as well to get that gold.